Eastern Angles Theatre Company: History

 Eastern Angles was established in 1982 by Ivan Cutting, Pat Whymark, David Caddick, Lawrence Werber and Jan Farmery.
 The theatre company's work focuses on new writing and themes of place and heritage.
 Ivan Cutting is the Artistic Director of the company.

 Eastern Angles toured its first show, Marsh Fever, in April to June 1982 in Suffolk.
 Since then, the company have been running for over 30 years and extended its work to venues in Norfolk, Essex and Cambridgeshire.
 Some of Eastern Angles' work has toured to London venues including I Caught Crabs in Walberswick at the Bush Theatre in 2008, I Heart Peterborough played at the Soho Theatre in 2012 and The Long Life & Good Fortune of John Clare at The Pleasance in Islington.
 They tour work to Edinburgh Festival Fringe, most recently with Chicken in 2015 at Summerhall in Paines Plough's Roundabout venue.

 As well as performing at established theatres, the company is known for transforming non-conventional places into performance spaces including fire stations, garden centres, airfields, aircraft hangars and farmyard barns.

 Since the 1980s, Eastern Angles have based themselves at the Sir John Mills Theatre in Ipswich.
 In 2008, the company set up a second base in Peterborough and are currently based at Chauffeur's Cottage in the centre of the city.
 Eastern Angles also own a theatre space in Peterborough known as The Undercroft at Serpentine Green Shopping Centre.

+In September 2023, Eastern Angles formed a Youth Theatre club for children aged 7-13.
+In September 2024, they formed a Young Company for older children aged 14-18.
+Since January 2025, the groups have performed three plays as part of the 2025 and 2026 National Theatre Connections Festival.

 Eastern Angles is funded by Arts Council England.
 The company is a National Portfolio Organisation and has secured funding until 2022.

 Notable actors and creatives that have worked with the company include Alistair McGowen in Goodbye America in 1990, Arthur Darvill as composer for I Heart Peterborough in 2012 and writer Molly Davies for Chicken in 2015, the first female winner of the Pinter Commission at the Royal Court Theatre.
 Eastern Angles' patron is Monty Python collaborator, Neil Innes.